 Date: November 21, 2019

 Where: Humanities Theatre, Hagey Hall

 In our initiatives to be environmentally friendly, please have your ticket available on your mobile device.

 Tickets will be honoured until 12:50pm.
 Any seats available at that time will be filled on a first-come, first-served basis.

 Home and Abroad Photo Contest

-The Home and Abroad Photo Contest is a visual demonstration of student learning through study and work experiences, both in Canada and abroad.
-Engineering is home to hundreds of international students who represent numerous countries around the globe.
+The Home and Abroad Photo Contest is a visual demonstration of learning through study and work experiences, both in Canada and abroad.
+The Faculty of Engineering is home to hundreds of international students who represent numerous countries around the globe.
 In addition, each year many Waterloo Engineering students go abroad for enriching study and work experiences around the world.
-This online exhibition will be a collection of student photographs that will showcase the global perspective our students have gained through their travels and studies.
-Photos will be posted on Waterloo Engineering’s Facebook page, and Engineering students, faculty and staff will be invited to vote on their favourite photos.
+This online exhibition will be a collection of photographs that showcase the global perspective our students, staff and faculty have gained through their travels and studies.
+Photos will be posted on Waterloo Engineering’s Facebook page, and followers will be invited to vote on their favourite photos.
 The top three photos will be printed and proudly displayed in the International Office area on the 7th floor of of E7.

-Engineering students are invited to contribute original photos of their own personal journeys by submitting a photo and short description using the online form.
+Engineering students, staff and faculty are invited to contribute original photos of their own personal journeys by submitting a photo and short description using the online form.
 Share your views on global citizenship, and participate in creating a global gallery.